Injuries

 Train around it.
 Don’t train through it.

 Most injuries get worse because people train through them blindly.
 The rotator cuff strain that started Tuesday is a 12-week project, not a 2-week project, and overhead work for the next 4 weeks is a mistake.
-Wellness Project knows this — Lauryn will tell you exactly that.
+Wellness Project knows this, so it turns the injury into injury-aware workout suggestions and Lauryn will tell you exactly that.

 For anything acute, severe, or persistent, the app explicitly recommends in-person assessment.
 Wellness Project is informational software, not a clinical service.